-This foolproof stuffing recipe has just the right proportions so that it’s never too spongy or too dry.
-And it’s a savory and sweet recipe.
+This foolproof classic Stuffing Recipe has just the right proportions, so it's never too spongy or dry.
+And it's a savory and sweet recipe.

 No matter if you like your stuffing smothered in gravy or 'plain', you will find that this recipe is delicious both ways.